Poppaea Sabina: Family

-Titus Ollius was a quaestor in the reign of the Emperor Tiberius.
-Ollius' friendship with the infamous imperial palace guardsman Lucius Aelius Sejanus ruined him before gaining public office.
-Titus Ollius was from Picenum (modern Marche and Abruzzo, Italy) and he was an unknown minor character in imperial politics.
-Titus Ollius died in 31AD.
+Poppaea's father Titus Ollius was from Picenum (modern Marche and Abruzzo, Italy).
+He had a minor career in imperial politics during the reign of Emperor Tiberius, attaining the rank of quaestor and cultivating a friendship with the infamous praetorian prefect Lucius Aelius Sejanus.
+Ruined by the downfall of Sejanus, Ollius killed himself in 31 AD.

-Poppaea Sabina the Elder, her mother, was a distinguished woman, whom Tacitus praises as wealthy and "the loveliest woman of her day".
-In 47 AD, she committed suicide as an innocent victim of the intrigues of the Roman Empress Valeria Messalina, having been charged with committing adultery with former consul Decimus Valerius Asiaticus.
+Poppaea Sabina the Elder, Poppaea's mother, was a distinguished woman, described by Tacitus as wealthy and "the loveliest woman of her day".
+After the death of Ollius she married Publius Cornelius Lentulus Scipio the Elder; the remarriage gave Poppaea the Younger a stepbrother, Publius Cornelius Lentulus Scipio the Younger, and a half-brother, Publius Cornelius Scipio Asiaticus.
+In 47 AD Poppaea the Elder was caught up in Roman Empress Valeria Messalina's political campaign against Decimus Valerius Asiaticus.
+Baselessly accused of adultery with Asiaticus, she likewise died by suicide.

 The father of Poppaea Sabina the Elder was Gaius Poppaeus Sabinus.
-This man of humble birth was consul in 9 AD and was the governor of Moesia from 12–35 AD.
+This man of humble birth was consul in 9 AD and was the governor of Moesia from 12 to 35 AD.
 Passed during his consulship was the Lex Papia Poppaea, a law meant to strengthen and encourage marriage.
 Sabinus received a military triumph for ending a revolt in Thrace in 26 AD.
 From 15 AD until his death, he served as imperial Proconsul (or governor) of Greece and in other provinces.
 This competent administrator enjoyed the friendship of the Emperors Augustus and Tiberius.
 He died in late December of AD 35 from natural causes.
 After his death, Poppaea Sabina the Younger assumed the name of her maternal grandfather.

-After Titus Ollius's death, Poppaea's mother married Publius Cornelius Lentulus Scipio the Elder, suffect consul, in 24 AD.
-Her siblings included stepbrother Publius Cornelius Lentulus Scipio the Younger, consul in 56 AD, and half-brother Publius Cornelius Scipio Asiaticus, suffect consul in 68 AD.

 First marriage to Rufrius Crispinus

 Poppaea's first marriage was to Rufrius Crispinus, a man of equestrian rank.
 They married in 44 AD, when Poppaea was 14 years old.
 He was the leader of the Praetorian Guard during the first 10 years of the reign of the Emperor Claudius until 51 AD, when Claudius' new wife, Agrippina the Younger, removed him from this position.
 Agrippina regarded him as loyal to the deceased Messalina's memory and replaced him with Sextus Afranius Burrus.
 Later, under Nero, he was executed.
-During their marriage, Poppaea gave birth to his son, a younger Rufrius Crispinus, who, after her death, would be drowned by Nero while on a fishing trip.
+During their marriage, Poppaea gave birth to their son, a younger Rufrius Crispinus, who, after her death, would be drowned by Nero while on a fishing trip.